platformsh/template-builder/templates/strapi/files/README.md

 The following changes have been made relative to the [quickstart Strapi project](https://strapi.io/documentation/v3.x/getting-started/quick-start.html) to run on Platform.sh.
 If using this project as a reference for your own existing project, replicate the changes below to your project.

 * The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
 You may customize them as you see fit.
+* The `.platform.app.yaml` file has been configured to run your production Strapi server on the `master` environment, and development servers on all other environments.
+While you will be able to add content to an existing Content Type on `master`, you will only be able to create new Content Types on development environments.
 * There are a few modules that have been added to support Strapi:
-    * [config-reader-nodejs](https://github.com/platformsh/config-reader-nodejs): Provides convenience wrappers for accessing the Platform.sh environment variables.
+    * [`config-reader-nodejs`](https://github.com/platformsh/config-reader-nodejs): Provides convenience wrappers for accessing the Platform.sh environment variables.
     * `pg`: supports connection with PostgreSQL.
     * [`graphql`](https://strapi.io/documentation/v3.x/plugins/graphql.html): supports GraphQL queries.
     * [`documentation`](https://github.com/strapi/strapi/tree/master/packages/strapi-plugin-documentation): generates an OpenAPI specification and Swagger documentation from your models.
 You can view the documentation at `/docs`, and the final spec at `/docs/spec`.